Our guide to updating and styling your dining furniture and decor

 The dining room is often overlooked as a room, especially when a lot of us live in open-plan spaces.
 The dining area ends up being part of the kitchen and living area.
 If you happen to have a separate dining room, it can be a challenge to choose a style.
 Certainly, if it's not a room that is used as much as others in the home.
 Whether you have a dining room, a table in a kitchen or an open plan living space we have some dining room decor ideas and inspiration for you to help update your home.

-When updating our dining room decor we will most likely want to keep hold of the table and change up everything around it.
+When updating our dining room furniture we will most likely want to keep hold of the table and change up everything around it.
 But do consider what you are using your table for when you are not eating at it.
 Often the dining table will inevitably become a dumping ground for paperwork, books and anything else you can't find a home for at any given time.
 Our tip to avoid this is to have the table set at all times.
 Use placemats, chargers, a focal point in the middle, or a selection of vases & candlesticks.
 These will act as a deterrent for the pesky paperwork, but also a great style spot.

 When it comes to colour and dining rooms, we think everybody should be making a statement.
 Whether through paint or wallpapers, the dining room is a room not to be forgotten.
 Don't go head deep into covering your dining room walls with something you may later regret.
 Spend some time getting inspiration and ideas of what you like.
 What styles you like, and what the room can take in terms of light & dark shades.
 Instagram is a great place to start, and why not begin with @rockettstgeorge.